Olevi-id/ip-idp-documentation/_pages/b-using/1-choosingRP.md

 We will give few examples of possible products to use as Relying Party RP implementation.

-## Apache HTTPD & mod_authn_openidc
+## Apache HTTPD & mod_auth_openidc

 [Hans Zanbelt](https://github.com/zandbelt) has written very good implementation of OIDC RP, the [mod_auhn_openidc](https://github.com/zmartzone/mod_auth_openidc).
 Hans Zanbelt is widely respected specialist in the field and provides support for the product through his [company](https://zmartzone.eu).

-mod_authn_openidc plugs in to [Apache HTTPD](https://httpd.apache.org) Web server that [can function](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html) fairly efficiently as authenticating [reverse](https://en.wikipedia.org/wiki/Reverse_proxy) HTTP Proxy.
+mod_auth_openidc plugs in to [Apache HTTPD](https://httpd.apache.org) Web server that [can function](https://httpd.apache.org/docs/2.4/howto/reverse_proxy.html) fairly efficiently as authenticating [reverse](https://en.wikipedia.org/wiki/Reverse_proxy) HTTP Proxy.

-The mod_authn_openidc project already has very good configuration documentation and example configuration snippets that you can use to get your project started.
+The mod_auth_openidc project already has very good configuration documentation and example configuration snippets that you can use to get your project started.

+You can find one sample of using the module with Olevi IdP [here](https://github.com/klaalo/ip-auth-proxy-template).

 ## Spring Framework and Spring Security